JustArtiom/wrapdactyl/README.md

 # ⚠️ Project in progress... ⚠️

-`ptero.client` - its half completed. not all functionsavailable
+`ptero.client` - its half completed. not all functions available
 `ptero.servers` - in development...
 `ptero.users` - in development...